RIDGECUT: Learning Graph Partitioning with Rings and Wedges: . #1

+} \appsection{Definitions of Ringness and Wedgeness} We propose the Ringness and Wedgeness to evaluate whether a partition is close to the ring shape or wedge shape.
+We expect a typical Ring and Wedge partition will have the highest Ringness and Wedgeness.
+For partition $p_i \in P$, we define the partition ranges as $pr_i=\{\min(\boldsymbol{r}_i), \max(\boldsymbol{r}_i)\}$, partition angle $pa_i=\{\min(\boldsymbol{a}_i), \max(\boldsymbol{a}_i)\}$, where $\boldsymbol{r}_i$ and $\boldsymbol{a}_i$ are polar coordinates of nodes that belongs to $p_i$.
+Then we define Ringness for a partition $R_P(r) = |\{r \in pr_i\}|$, which means that how many partitions cover the radius $r$.
+For a pure ring partition, as different partitions will never overlap within their radius, $R_P(r)$ will be always 1; and for a Ring and Wedge partition, $R_P(r)$ is always 1, except the out-most wedge part, is the wedge partition number $k_w$.
 For Wedgeness, we define $W_P(r) = \sum_{r \in pr_i} |pa_i|$, where $|pa_i|$ is the angle range of $pa_i$.
 For radius $r$, we only consider the partition that covers the selected range, and we sum up the angles covered by these partitions.
 The angle should equal or greater than $2\pi$, as the graph is fully partitioned by $P$.
 If a partition is a pure wedge partition, for any $r$, the Wedgeness should be exactly $2\pi$, because partition will never cover each other in any place.
 For Ring and Wedge Partition, if $r$ is in Wedge Partition part, the conclusion remains same as above; for Ring Partition part, only one partition is selected, and the Wedgeness is also $2\pi$.

-To represent Ringness and Wedgeness more clearly, we calculate the quantification metrics for them based on the following formula:
+To represent Ringness and Wedgeness more clearly, we calculate the quantification metrics for them based on the following formula: { }

 Here $Z(P)=0.5\max(\boldsymbol{r})\cdot\max(W)$ is the normalization factor.
 We use a piecewise function $f$ to approximate $W_P$, and provide $\boldsymbol{W}_P$ based on the difference between $W_P$ and $f$.
 For $\boldsymbol{R}_P$, we select the maximum of $R_p$.
 Both $\boldsymbol{W}_P$ and $\boldsymbol{R}_P$ is scaled to $[0, 1]$, and the higher means the better.